Jayhawks’ Lagerald Vick to take personal leave of absence

 The depth problems, even before Garrett’s injury and Vick’s departure, led Self to lift freshman guard Ochai Agbaji’s redshirt midway through the season.
 He’s been one of their best players since.

-“Not being totally negative at all, he has some things going on that (aren’t) public things, so I think that he hasn’t been his best because of those things,” Self said on Hawk Talk, not revealing anything that possibly is wrong with Vick or his family members.

-The mercurial Vick, who has appeared in 117 games for the Jayhawks, turned pro last season before returning to Kansas for his senior year.
+The mercurial Vick, who has appeared in 117 games for the Jayhawks, went undrafted before returning to Kansas for his senior year.
 He’s started 20 of 23 games this season, averaging 14.1 points and four rebounds while providing a young backcourt with veteran leadership.

 But he’s been at odds with Self throughout his career, his on-and-off performance often mirroring his leadership and teamwork.
 At his best, Vick is a high-energy 3-point threat who poured in 29 points in a win over Villanova this year.
 At his worst, he is a defensive liability.